Haneke/Haneke/README.md

 These blocks will be called only if the requested image is not found in the cache.
 They will be executed in background when using the image view category or the asynchronous methods of the cache directly.

+##Logging

+Haneke provides useful logging that is **turned off** by default.
+You can see it in action in the demo.

+To turn logging on you must set the preprocessor macro `HANEKE_DEBUG` to 1.
+The recommend way to do this is by adding `HANEKE_DEBUG=1` to the *Preprocessor Macros* build setting.
+If you included Haneke directly, add it to your project target.
+If you are using CocoaPods, add it to the *Pods-Haneke* target of the *Pods* project.

 ##Requirements